“Prove all things, hold fast to that which is good”– 1 Thessolonians 5: 21

 There is actually a lot of science supporting plant-based diets for modern day people living modern day lifestyles.
 I might suggest the evidence I came across largely supports SOME very small amounts of animal products (see my evidence at a glance post on plant-based diets and also edible insects).
 As noted above, the healthiest population of humans studied in terms of low levels of chronic illness were a mostly plant-based hunter-gather society (Brouns, 2018).
 With science on the side of plant-based enthusiasts, there is no need to appeal to bizarre or historically inaccurate claims.

-For example, similar to the paleolithic hunter-gatherer arguments, arguments are made by plant-based diet enthusiasts that we evolved from essentially plant-eating species and therefore, meat consumption is new and unnatural for our bodies.
+For example, similar to the paleolithic hunter-gatherer arguments, “appeal-to-ancestry” arguments are made by plant-based diet enthusiasts.
+These enthusiasts claim we evolved from essentially plant-eating species and therefore, meat consumption is new and unnatural for our bodies.
 In a podcast I listened too, a vegan enthusiast noted that no human child would reach out and try to eat a live chicken, but would try to eat a brightly colored plant item like a fruit or berry–thus proving that eating meat is not inherent in our nature.

 However, if indeed meat consumption was so unnatural, it seems strange to me that ancient humans frequently wiped out entire local bird and animal populations shortly after settling into new lands through heavy hunting and consumption–and of course habitat destruction (Diamond, 2005).
 Further, when settling new areas or lands, people frequently brought along animals such as pigs and chickens and other animals with the express purpose of raising them for food.
 This happened literally all over the world (Diamond, 2005).
 For such an unnatural process, meat consumption seems to be pretty universal in archaeological and anthropological research.